 If you haven’t been to XU yet, it’s a bao time.

 Located on the edge of Chinatown, the vibe is distinctly more Soho.
-Split over two floors, prepare to be magically transported back to 1930s colonial era.
-The design has a distinctive train feel.
-Dark, wood-paneled walls, velvet emerald-green drapes, and a marble counter wraps around the central bar and my nostalgic heart.
-Making me wish I was born a few decades earlier, riding a smoky train to Taipei, a glass of neat whisky in my right hand.
+Split over two floors, prepare to feel magically transported back to 1930s colonial Taipei.
+The design looks like you’re in an old luxury train.
+Dark, wood-paneled walls, velvet emerald-green drapes, and a marble counter that wraps around the central bar.

-By contrast, the menu is edgy and modern, not a single steamed bun in sight.
+By contrast, the menu is edgy and modern.
 To start, choose between Taiwanese delicacies such as beef pancakes and dumplings or big city hits like smoked eel, truffle steamed egg and Carabinero prawns.
 The cuttlefish and prawn toast was so good it was gone before I got the chance to take a photo.
-Fortunately, we learned our mistake for the rest of the incredible meal.

 XU London take bookings and are open from 12-3pm and 5-11pm Monday-Thursday and 12-11pm Friday-Saturday.